bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 }
 ```

 The following example shows how to get product options associated with a product.
-In the response, all product options include common fields from the `CatalogProductOption` interface, and those that are checkbox or datefields include additional fields.
+In the response, all product options include queried fields from the `CatalogProductOption` interface, and those that are checkbox or datefields include additional fields.

 <!--
 type: tab